Date: 20 May 2014. Boat Bums.

 went out and added a couple of round red Taylor fenders so the hazard shows up (black bottom paint made

-her difficult to see) but still, it's a mess -- and giving good boaters
+her difficult to see) but still, this is a mess.
+These bums are giving good boaters

 everywhere a black mark.